wippyai/local/readme.md

 **Linux builds** are coming in future releases.

+### How to get your OpenRouter API key

+1. Sign in at openrouter.ai
+2. Open Account → API Keys
+3. Click Create API Key, give it a name, and optionally set a credit limit

+> You can configure Wippy to work with Anthropic, OpenAI directly, as well use local models.

 ## Features

 Wippy Portable provides a complete AI agent platform designed for personal and professional use: